alfred/material-website/README.md

 #Home
   @Sidenav
-    - Pure CSS Hamburger Menu Icon
+    - Hamburger Menu Icon

-    - Make links work
+    - Add Links to @@Projects and @@Library
+    - Animation for Hamburger to Arrow

   - Keyboard asset for Developer
-  - Trinity War asset for Comic Reader
+* - Trinity War asset for Comic Reader

   - Text for About Me
   - Text for each hobby
-  - Card header styles to font-weight normal
+* - Card header styles to font-weight normal
+* - Add gutter to the bottom of the page

 #Favicon